cgwire/kitsu/docs/getting-started-production/README.md

 You can use the preview as a **thumbnail** on the asset or shot spreadsheet.
 It helps to recognize the assets/shots on the main pages.
-On the list page, click on the status you want, then on the right pannel, click on **Preview** button (1).
+On the list page, click on the status you want, then on the right panel, click on **Preview** button (1).

 ![History](../img/getting-started/pannel_history.png)

-Once you have clicked on the button, you see the thumbnail appears, and the button turn gray.
+Once you have clicked on the button, you see the thumbnail appears, and the button turns gray.

 ## Simplify the global page